 On the other hand, many families object to testing for a variety of reasons, and do/submit only the minimum required by law.

-You can test at any time during the school year -- beginning, middle, or end.
+-- beginning, middle, or end.
 Some tests take longer to score than others.
 For example, the individual tests can be given one-on-one (often as part of the evaluation) and scored on-the-spot; at the other extreme, some mail-order companies can take 6-8 weeks to return your scores.
 I recommend that you don't wait until the very end of the year to make testing arrangements!
 It may take time to contact a test provider, have the test scored, etc - you don't want to be caught short at the end of the year if there's a complication of some sort.
 Some families test in the early fall – this gives you plenty of time before the deadline to deal with any problems that may arise.
 Other families have their evaluator administer the test during their end-of-year evaluation; in this case the evaluator can often score the test immediately.
 I believe the scoring of most standardized tests take into account the time of year the test is given, to make sure there is no scoring penalty for testing earlier in the year.

 How much will it cost?